kenkozma17/frontend-assessment/README.md

  **Animation Movie**: ```/resources/animation.mp4``` Reference this video to see the parallax header and bucket hover animations.

 # Task
- 1. Fork this repo to your personal GitHub account and clone it down locally.
+ 1. Clone this repo to your machine.
+Create a new repository on your GitHub account and push the cloned project to your new repo. **Do not fork this project.**
  2. Immediately push a commit with the message "Starting".
  3. Create the HTML, CSS and JS to build out the complete design and animation/interactions from the Marvel App and Animation Example video.
  4. The site needs to be responsive.